TITLE:Vice President of Business Services (CFO)

 - Must be able to work evenings and weekends as required.

-Administrative and functional supervision is exercised over the Controller, Facilities Director, Facilities Administrative Assistant, and AmeriCorps Program Director.
+Administrative and functional supervision is exercised over the Controller and the AmeriCorps Program Director.
 Functional supervision exercised over the Bookstore Manager and Food Service Manager.

-Master’s degree in accounting required; CPA and/or CMA preferred; three years business experience preferably in a college setting; supervisory experience; demonstrated interpersonal and public relations skills required.
+Bachelor’s degree in accounting or related field required; CPA and/or CMA preferred; five years business experience preferably in a college setting; supervisory experience; demonstrated interpersonal and public relations skills required.

 TORT LIABILITY STATEMENT: